mttaggart/everlive-react/README.md

 * Create React Components using both functional and class-based approaches
 * Compose components, effectively using `props`, `propTypes`, and `children`
+* Use `.map()` to iteratively create multiple components

 ### Assignment

+Use separate component modules and styling to finish our Hero List.

+Currently, the UI leaves something to be desired.
+What's more, there's a lot more data in each `hero` object that we can display.
+Be creative!
+Use your knowledge of JSX and props to efficiently create/modify components to display this information.

 ## Unit 3: Union of the State—Managing Application State